freeCodeCamp/freeCodeCamp/README.md

 ### Contributing

 The freeCodeCamp.org community is possible thanks to thousands of kind volunteers like you.
-We welcome any and all contributions to the community and are excited to welcome you aboard.
+We welcome all contributions to the community and are excited to welcome you aboard.

 > #### [Please follow these steps to contribute](https://contribute.freecodecamp.org).

-### Platform, Build and Deployment Status
+### Platform, Build, and Deployment Status

 The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org).
 The build and deployment status for the code is available in [our DevOps Guide](/docs/devops.md).